webcomics/wine-docker/README.md

 This is docker container with wine-staging installed.
 See http://wine-staging.com/ for details.

-Since we assume people want to actually run stuff with wine, a user is created and set as the default.

 Xvfb is installed if you need to run something with GUI.
 Prepend your commands with xvfb-run to use it.
 Since xvfb-run forks the real Xvfb binary, [tini] is